metagov/daostar/DAOIPs/daoip-3.md

 An *attestation issuer*, or just issuer, is an entity that issues and manages attestations, sometimes but not always on behalf of some other entity.
 Issuers often provide services, host data about organizations and their members, or are trusted in some other way.

-Every issuer conforming to DAOIP-3 MUST implement an `issuer` endpoint describing the issuer and the endpoints that it publishes, following the Attestation Issuer JSON-LD Schema below.
+Every issuer conforming to DAOIP-3 MUST implement an issuer service that returns information about the issuer and the endpoints that it publishes, following the Attestation Issuer JSON-LD Schema below.

 Attestation Issuer JSON-LD Schema
 ```json